 Cirencester is a market town in east Gloucestershire, England, 93 miles west-northwest of London.
-It is affectionately known as “The Capital of The Cotswolds“.
+People affectionately know it as “The Capital of The Cotswolds“.

 Cirencester lies on the River Churn, a tributary of the River Thames.
-It also happens to be the largest town in the Cotswold District.
+It also is the largest town in the Cotswold District.
 The town dates back to before Roman times and celebrates its past in the local museum.

 There are many events that occur in the Roman town, this includes the annual festival of polo.